Seppli11/ZHAW-Summary/summaries/22HS/CAE/Tenses.md

 > If I study, I will pass the exams

 * A prediction about the future
+* When saying somthing about the future, which is almost certain
 * When a decision was spontaneously made at the time of speaking
 * The main clause in the type 1 if-clause